CMecrow/CM-Project-2/README.md

 The site was tested both manually and through validators / automatic resources.
 Separate testing file linked [here](https://github.com/CMecrow/CM-Project-2/blob/main/docs/testing.md).

 ### Validator Testing
-HTML -
+HTML - No errors when passing through HTML validator - [W3C validator](https://validator.w3.org/nu/)

-CSS -
+CSS - No errors were returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)

-JavaScript -
+JavaScript - No errors were returned when passing through the official [JSHint](https://jshint.com/)

 ### Accessibility
 The site's overall accessibility was an area that was considered throughout the project.